adamlondon/blog.docker.io/wordpress/wp-content/plugins/growmap-anti-spambot-plugin/readme.txt

 To combat the new 'learning' bots, this plugin adds dynamically named fields to the comment form so each post has a differently named field and value.

 You can set the maximum amount of comments a user can have in the moderation queue to protect you from comment floods (provided you haven't approved any of the spammers comments before)

+*new! - prevent spambots from thinking they got links on your site by removing all links from comments that are waiting for moderation

 You can get support and see this plugin in action at [Growmap](http://www.growmap.com/growmap-anti-spambot-plugin/ "Growmap Internet Strategist")